eToro Review in Switzerland: How Good is eToro for Beginners? (2021)

 4.0 ⭐⭐⭐⭐ · 🏆 Best for Social Trading ·

 At Investing Hero, I aim to provide the best investing platform reviews.
 To support this, some of the providers featured in reviews will generate an affiliate commission which helps pay to run this website.
 However, this doesn’t influence my reviews.
-My opinions are our own.
+My opinions are my own.
 The information provided on Investing Hero is for informational purposes only.
 Please read the disclaimer.
 Please note investing involves the risk of loss, 75% of retail CFD accounts lose money.

 In this post I’m going to be reviewing eToro, an established online broker founded in Israel who are regulated to operate in Europe. eToro offer an attractive and simple platform for beginners to start trading in Switzerland.